Nextiva / Blog / Customer Experience

 1. Inbound call routing

-If you want an effective call center workflow, you need to ensure customers reach the agent that’s best equipped to answer their questions.
-There are several methods that can be used for routing incoming calls, including:
+If you want an effective call center workflow, you need to ensure customers reach the agent who’s best equipped to answer their questions.
+Several methods can be used for routing incoming calls, including:

 2. Email ticketing